wp-plugins/woocommerce-recommendations-by-graphflow/readme.txt

 3. An example of personalized User Recommendations on a Product Category page.
 4. An example of Similar Products on a product detail page.
 5. An example of Cart Recommendations.
+6. Graphflow's event monitor gives you a birds-eye view of what's going on in your store ...
+7. ... while the explorer dashboard provides detailed insight into activity for each individual product and customer

 == Changelog ==

+= 1.0.1 =
+* Minor fix to error handling when no data has been sent to Graphflow yet
+* Added some FAQ answers
+* Big improvement to performance of product and order data exporting
+* Fixed bug in order export

 = 1.0.0 =
 * First release

 == Upgrade Notice ==

+= 1.0.1 =
+* This release fixes a bug in order data exporting, and significantly improves the performance and efficiency of data exporting for products and orders.

 = 1.0.0 =
 * First release